Mountain-Hydrology-Research-Group/Fluid_Flows/modules/module6.md

 ### Problem 2: (3 points) Water Flow through unconfined aquifers

-An unconfined aquifer has a hydraulic conductivity of 8.7 x 10^{-2} cm/s.
-There are two observation wells 597 ft apart.
+An unconfined aquifer has a hydraulic conductivity of 6 x 10^{-2} cm/s.
+There are two observation wells 600 ft apart.
 Both penetrate the aquifer to the bottom.
-In one observation well the water stands 28.9 ft above the bottom, and in the other it is 26.2 ft above the bottom. (a) What is the discharge per 100-ft-wide strip of the aquifer in cubic feet per day? (b) What is the water table elevation at a point midway between the two observation wells?
+In one observation well the water stands 29 ft above the bottom, and in the other it is 26 ft above the bottom. (a) What is the discharge per 100-ft-wide strip of the aquifer in cubic feet per day? (b) What is the water table elevation at a point midway between the two observation wells?

 ### Problem 3: (3 points) Contaminant Transport and breakthrough curves

+Note: The lab activities will help you with this problem.
 You have three observation wells, as shown below.
 Three contaminants, A, B, and C are released into the aquifer at Well 1 at a constant, steady rate.
 You are monitoring for each of these contaminants at Well 2 and Well 3.
 You know the following about the contaminants: All three contaminants are subject to advection.
 Contaminant A does not disperse or adsorb.
 Contaminant B has a very high dispersion coefficient but does not adsorb.
 Contaminant C is subject to slight dispersion (higher than A but less than C) and has a strong tendency to adsorb to soil particles.

 ![GWHW_prob3 graphic](lab6/GWHW_prob3.png)